Updated on March 15, 2026

 For some people, intrusive thoughts can significantly disrupt daily functioning.
 You might avoid certain situations, places, or objects because they trigger unwanted thoughts.
 This avoidance can affect your relationships, work, and quality of life.

 When intrusive thoughts lead to compulsive behaviors, they become particularly time-consuming.
-You might engage in repetitive behaviors or rituals to neutralize the thoughts.
-Common examples include excessive handwashing, repeatedly checking locks or appliances, or seeking constant reassurance from family members.
+You might engage in repetitive behaviors or rituals to neutralize the thoughts: excessive handwashing, repeatedly checking locks or appliances, seeking constant reassurance from family members.

-These compulsions provide temporary relief but actually reinforce the cycle, making the intrusive thoughts stronger over time.
+These compulsions provide temporary relief but reinforce the cycle, making the intrusive thoughts stronger over time.

 Five Evidence-Based Ways to Handle Intrusive Thoughts